-The word congenital simply means “present at birth” and so congenital heart disease (CHD) simply refers to defects in the heart that child is born with.
+The word congenital simply means “present at birth” and so congenital heart disease (CHD) refers to defects in the heart a child is born with.
 These usually take the form of structural problems that arise due to the abnormal formation of the heart or major blood vessels and thus affects the way that blood flows through the heart.
 The defects can range from simple issues that can be solved through relatively simple surgery to complex ones which could potentially be life threatening.

 There are numerous types of congenital heart defects with at least 18 distinct types being recognized.
 Of these, there are many different anatomic variations.
 These can however be categorized in these main groups:

 - Heart valve defects – Structural issues like a valve being too narrow, or in some cases, completely closed, might make it difficult for blood to get through.
 The valves may also not close properly and this might lead to leakages and impair the ability to pump blood correctly.

 - Heart wall defects – Developmental issues with the walls that separate the chambers (atria and ventricles) of the heart may cause blood to flow back up, mix and build up in places where it does not belong.
 This puts strain on the heart and may result in high blood pressure.